[Kakuda City, Miyagi Prefecture] Head out to the yellow carpet "Kakuda Nanohana Festival"

 Even before the Rape Flower Festival begins, people will be able to freely view the rapeseed flowers blooming along the riverbank.
 Kakuda City is moving up its schedule to start preparations for walking paths and observation decks

-A few years ago, when I visited the Kakuda Nanohana Festival, there was an observation deck set up in the middle of the field, and we could see the whole area from the high vantage point.
-It was a spectacular sight, like a yellow carpet all around.
+A few years ago, when I visited the Kakuda Rapeseed Flower Festival, there was an observation deck set up in the middle of the rapeseed field, allowing me to see the entire area from a high vantage point.
+It was breathtaking, like a vast yellow carpet.

-The children ran around the field, with its maze-like paths, enjoying the nature to the fullest!
+The children ran around the rapeseed field, which was like a maze of paths, and enjoyed nature to the fullest!

 Events are also held during the festival period